Rajiv-jha/ECommerce-NPM/README.md

 Building the Container Images
 -----------------------------
-To build the containers, you need to supply paths to the App Server, Machine and DB Agent installers to use, or download the latest versions directly from the [AppDynamics download site](https://download.appdynamics.com)
+To build the containers, you need to supply paths to the AppDynamics agent installers used by the demo containers.
+Download the latest versions directly from the [AppDynamics download site](https://download.appdynamics.com)

 1. Run `build.sh` without commandline args to be prompted (with autocomplete) for the agent installer paths __or__
 2. Run `build.sh -a <App Server Agent> -m <Machine Agent> -d <Database Agent> -w <Web Server Agent> [-y <Analytics Agent>] [-j <Oracle JDK7>]` to supply agent installer paths